shmuli9/WebWARP/README.md

 ### Custom domains (DNS Config)

-To setup a custom domain, we need to setup our DNS to point api.webwarp.uk to the backend EC2 instance, and webwarp.uk to the Netlify endpoint.
+To set up a custom domain, we need to set up our DNS to point api.webwarp.uk to the backend EC2 instance, and webwarp.uk to the Netlify endpoint.

 First add a custom domain to Netlify and follow the instruction to update your DNS.